Tom Beres is the longest-tenured reporter with one single television station in Cleveland.

 officeholders on Channel 3 News viewers' lives and livelihoods.

+He has received the Distinguished Service Award from the Society of Professional Journalists.
 He won the 1984 best Broadcast Writing Award from The Associated Press.

 During his graduate year, he was a radio correspondent covering Watergate in Washington D.C.